Oucru-Innovations/tmas/README.md

    1/ 2/ 3/ 4/ 5/
    ```

-   In each examples folder, there is the
+   In each examples folder, there is a raw iamge

    ```bash
    $ ls 1/